 Muslim women around the world have increasingly been in the limelight for their leadership roles and the boldness with which they address critical issues affecting their community.
 In Sudan for instance, women are visibly on the frontline of the current uprising, defying security forces to demand for president Omar Al-Bashir’s resignation after three decades in power.

-The discussion will reflect on some of the themes of the journal and the vital importance of these debates in contemporary society, including women’s religious scholarship, women's sexuality and violent extremism.
+The discussion reflected on some of the themes of the journal and the vital importance of these debates in contemporary society, including women’s religious scholarship, women's sexuality and violent extremism.

 Fatima Azmiya Badurdeen